kristenhazard/hazardbio/blog/_posts/2009-08-25-acts_as_rateable.markdown

 ---

 layout: post
-title: Step by step guide to implementing acts_as_rateable into your rails application
+title: Step by step guide to implementing acts_as_rateable into your rails application - part 1
 topics: rails
 published: true
 excerpt: Here is a step by step guideline to implement as_as_rateable plugin into your rails application...